Where do I go for advisement inquiries, such as turning in academic forms, obtaining a dean’s signature, and taking care of academic conflicts?

 How do I get an override into a class that is already full?

 Closed courses and those requiring special permission require an override, which can only be granted by the department.
 Contact the department offering the course to request an override.
 After receiving an override or special permission, you must complete a registration transaction through the Self Service Carolina.
 Departments do not complete registration transactions for students.

 What is an overload?

 The normal course load is 15-18 credit hours per semester.
-Any course load above 18 hours is classified as an overload and requires special permission from the Student Excellence Collaborative.
+Any course load above 18 hours is classified as an overload and requires special permission from the Office of Undergraduate Studies.
 Overloads are only granted to students who have attained an average of 3.0 or better on a minimum of 12 hours taken on a non-pass/fail basis in the previous full semester.
-You will need to speak with a team member at the Collab for permission to take more than 18 credit hours.
+You will need to speak with a team member at the Office of Undergraduate Studies for permission to take more than 18 credit hours.